Posted November 9, 2017

-In the past few weeks, a new strain of self-propagating ransomware dubbed BadRabbit emerged via infected media and government websites, primarily located in Russia and the Ukraine.
-This strain of malware is being closely compared to WannaCry and NotPetya for how it’s infected and impacted organizations.
+In the past few weeks, a new strain of self-propagating Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. dubbed BadRabbit emerged via infected media and government websites, primarily located in Russia and the Ukraine.
+This strain of Malware: Software that is intended to damage or disable computers and computer systems. is being closely compared to WannaCry and NotPetya for how it’s infected and impacted organizations.

 Fig. 1: Pop-up window for Adobe Flash Player Update

 With ransomware continuing to dominate security news in 2017, organizations need to arm themselves with as much knowledge as they can to prevent falling victim to attacks.

 Drop It Like It’s Hot

 Once dropped onto the victim’s computer, BadRabbit encrypts the host’s files and presents a message with instructions on how to pay the ransom.
 This message is visually similar to the message associated with NotPetya.

 As common with most ransomware attacks these days, BadRabbit requests payment in bitcoin, specifically 0.05 BTC or $285 USD.
 All the user has to do is get some bitcoin and visit the attacker’s “onion” website on the DarkNet to pay the ransom.

 BadRabbit is not content with sticking to the original infected host.
 Instead, it leverages SMB communications to search for other hosts on the network.
 This means once the ransomware is on your network, it can spread to other devices.